JolietCyborgs4241/cyborg_sensing/README.md

 * Key logic decisions impacting the decisions and operations while in autonomous mode

-All of this information would need to be timestamped so it can be later coorelated and analyzed to get a complete picture of the operaton of the vision-processing system.
-Syncronization of timestamps between differnt components should not be a problem since all of the vision-procssing system will be runnign on a single hardware platform supplying the exact same timebase to all components.
+All of this information would need to be timestamped so it can be later correlated and analyzed to get a complete picture of the operation of the vision-processing system.
+Syncronization of timestamps between different components should not be a problem since all of the vision-processing system will be running on a single hardware platform supplying the exact same timebase to all components.

 The logging and tracing information should be stored as text rather than binary to allow a programmer to quickly be able to scan through and understand the output without much additional processing.
-This doesn't mean that we might not want to create other tools to help us coorelate or otherwise visualize the vision-processing logs to better understand how it is operating.
+This doesn't mean that we might not want to create other tools to help us correlate or otherwise visualize the vision-processing logs to better understand how it is operating.

 #### Visual Tracing